evandroreis-cordya/dots/README.md

 If you continue to experience issues:

-1. **Check the Logs**: All installation activities are logged in `~/dotfiles/logs/`
+1. **Check the Logs**: All installation activities are logged in `~/dots/logs/`
 2. **Review Documentation**: Check individual tool documentation for specific requirements
 3. **Community Support**: Open an issue on the GitHub repository with detailed error information
 4. **Debug Mode**: Enable debug mode in scripts by uncommenting debug lines in configuration files
 5. **Clean Installation**: Consider starting with a clean macOS installation for complex issues

-## GNU Stow Implementation for Dotfiles
+## GNU Stow Implementation for Dots

-This document describes the GNU Stow implementation that replaces the manual directory creation and symbolic link functionality in the dotfiles setup.
+This document describes the GNU Stow implementation that replaces the manual directory creation and symbolic link functionality in the dots setup.

 ### Overview